chris-hld/SAFpy/README.md

 # SAFpy
 WIP

-This will become a Python wrapper for https://github.com/leomccormack/Spatial_Audio_Framework
+This will become a Python interface / wrapper for https://github.com/leomccormack/Spatial_Audio_Framework